Tuition and Living Accommodation Costs (TLAC)

 Target population

-The target population is all public degree-granting institutions (universities and colleges) in Canada; that is, those who offer programs leading to degrees as defined by the Canadian Information Centre for International Credentials (CICIC).
+The target population is all public degree-granting institutions (universities and some colleges) in Canada that offer full-time programs leading to degrees as defined by the Canadian Information Centre for International Credentials (CICIC).
 These are: Bachelor's degrees, Applied (Bachelor's) degrees, Applied Master's degrees, Master's degrees, and Doctoral degrees.
-Such degrees are more commonly offered by universities.
+Associate degrees, which are only offered in British Columbia, are excluded.
+The collection is at the institution level and each institution reports data on the basis of field of study and the related program.

 Instrument design